HabibaMekay/Bookstore-Management-System/usecases/Descriptions/UC3.md

 Cashier, Admin, Stockers

 ### **Pre-conditions**:
-user is authenticated and authorized
+User is authenticated and authorized

 ### **Main Flow:**
     1. User enters the book name in the book search on the system